Wells Fargo Foundation

 Success Rates

-The foundation does not publicly disclose its overall application acceptance rate or success percentage.
-The number of awards has decreased in recent years, reflecting the strategic shift toward larger, more impactful grants rather than numerous smaller contributions.
+The Wells Fargo Foundation does not publicly disclose its overall application acceptance rate or success percentage.
+The number of awards has decreased in recent years, reflecting the strategic shift towards larger, more impactful grants rather than numerous smaller contributions.

 Reapplication Policy

 Most foundations administered by Wells Fargo accept only one application per year.
 Unsuccessful applicants should wait for the next funding cycle or until invited to reapply.
-Specific reapplication policies may vary by program.
+Specific reapplication policies may vary by programme.

 Application Success Factors